Tonight, Tonight, Tonight: Background and composition

+The song's working title was "Monkey, Zulu".

+Versions

 The single included an edited version (at 4:32) and the first part of "Domino" ("In the Glow of the Night") as the B-side.
 A new edit of the single version was released on the 1999 compilation Turn It On Again: The Hits (as well as its "sequel" The Tour Edition) and later on The Platinum Collection.
 This revised edit features a different cross fade and different edit points as compared to the original 1987 edit version.
 Some singles that included the full version of the song included the second part of "Domino" ("The Last Domino") as the B-side.
 Other releases contained the song "Paperlate" and a 12" remix of "Tonight, Tonight, Tonight".
 The full live version from the Live at Wembley Stadium video was included as a B-side on the "Never A Time" CD single.

-The song was performed during concerts in support of Invisible Touch.
+The song was performed on the Invisible Touch Tour.
 A shorter version (which segued into "Invisible Touch") was played on the We Can't Dance, Turn It On Again, and The Last Domino? tours, albeit transposed down a key to account for the deepening of Phil Collins's voice.

+Reception

 Cash Box said it has a "remote, eery...ambiance that features Phil Collins' emotional singing and propulsive drumming."

-The song was used in a beer advertisement.
+In popular culture

+The song was used in a commercial for Michelob, who sponsored the Invisible Touch Tour.
+In 2019, Andy Greene of Rolling Stone remarked, "You don't hear the 1986 Genesis song 'Tonight Tonight Tonight' very often these days, but back then it was absolutely inescapable.
+This was a weird period of time where seemingly half the songs on the radio were either by Genesis or one of the many offshoot acts like Phil Collins, Peter Gabriel, Mike and the Mechanics, or GTR."